shuttle-hq/shuttle-examples/actix-web/clerk/README.md

-# Using Clerk auth with a Rust Actix web backend
+# Actix Web with Clerk auth

 This template uses Actix-web and the clerk-rs crate for providing authentication from Clerk in the backend.